reactjs/react.dev/src/content/reference/rules/index.md

 ## Rules of Hooks {/*rules-of-hooks*/}

-Hooks are JavaScript functions, but you need to follow the [Rules of Hooks](/reference/rules/rules-of-hooks) when using them.
+Hooks are defined using JavaScript functions, but they represent a special type of reusable UI logic with restrictions on where they can be called.
+You need to follow the [Rules of Hooks](/reference/rules/rules-of-hooks) when using them.

 * [Only call Hooks at the top level](/reference/rules/rules-of-hooks#only-call-hooks-at-the-top-level) – Don’t call Hooks inside loops, conditions, or nested functions.
 Instead, always use Hooks at the top level of your React function, before any early returns.
 * [Only call Hooks from React functions](/reference/rules/rules-of-hooks#only-call-hooks-from-react-functions) – Don’t call Hooks from regular JavaScript functions.